amd/aocl-data-analytics/README.md

 AOCL Data Analytics Library
 ===========================

-The AOCL Data Analytics Library (AOCL-DA) is a data analytics library providing optimized building blocks for data analysis and machine learning.
+The AOCL Data Analytics Library (AOCL-DA) provides optimized building blocks for data analysis and machine learning.
 It is written with a `C`-compatible interface to make it as seamless as possible to integrate with the library from whichever programming language you are using.
 For further details on the library